-2022 was a success, and 2023 will bring some of its own challenges.
+2023 was a success, and 2024 will bring some of its own challenges.
 Here are a few things we are anticipating for next year --

-- New judges starting in Boone and Callaway, Judge Christopher Wilson for Division 6 and Judge Kayla Jackson-Williams for Division 10. - The Callaway Justice Center will be operational. - A new phone system for the Boone County Courthouse. - Updating the technology in the Boone Ceremonial Courtroom and Jury Assembly Room. - Finding creative ways to locate, hire, and retain quality employees. - And much more!
+- Attorney Gretchen Yancey was chosen to be the next Family Court Commissioner, upon the upcoming retirement of Commissioner Sara Miller. - ❖ A new phone system for the Boone County Courthouse and Juvenile Justice Center. - Updating the technology in the Boone Ceremonial Courtroom and Jury Assembly Room. - Replace several of the pew cushions in Ceremonial Courtroom. - Finding creative ways to locate, hire, and retain quality employees. - ❖ And much more!